Aeroraven/Ifrit-v2/README.md

 <small>*.
-This is an incomplete project for I am working on projects with higher priority.
+Ayanami is still an incomplete project for I am working on projects with higher priority.
 These features might be severely unstable and time-consuming.
-For problems and details, refer to [CHANGELOG.md](./CHANGELOG.md)</small>
+For problems and details, refer to [CHANGELOG.md](./CHANGELOG.md)  [TODO.md](./TODO.md)</small>

 <small>**.
 This C++ reflection system supports both non-intrusive (manual, external registration) and intrusive (macro-based, codegen-assisted) reflection.
 The macro-based approach is technically intrusive, since the user has to modify the class definition, even though the macro is empty at compile time.
 It’s only used by tooling to generate registration code.</small>